iotJumpway/Intel-Examples/Robotic-Arm/README.md

 - Add your full project idea including description / graphics / video to your project README file in your forked repository.
 - Post the link to your README on the pinned post on the TechBubble Technologies Facebook page.

 We are looking for the most innovative, crazy and out of this world projects, but would also like to see a real world use case.

+## BONUS

+Use the IoT JumpWay for autonomous communication with other IoT devices connected to the IoT JumpWay for extra browny points ;)

 The competition is open until March 14th.

 ## ESP8266 Communication Program